☼ Best Biking Trails

 snow-summit-13.jpg

 Beginner trails: These trails are for those who are just getting started with Hiking or are just getting their bearings biking.
 The trails themselves have pavement or established trail paths, gentle inclines, and/or shorter distances.
 Big Bear bike trails will give you a beautiful view without the hassle.
-The best type of bikes for these trails are cruisers.
-Need to rent one?
 Click here For rates and reservations

 Alpine Pedal Path - 2.5 miles long